SoulSeekkor/NginxPanel/README.md

 ## Introduction

 NginxPanel is a **front-end** for Debian 12/13 *only* (for now).
-This currently requires it to be ran with passwordless sudo (ideally in an LXD/Incus container for ease of setting it up) as it must control services.
+This currently requires it to be ran with passwordless sudo when in a VM or on hardware as it must control services.
+The best option is running this within an LXC container, it will detect this automatically and not require sudo.

 ## Requirements